darklab8/autogit/docs/git-conventional-commits.md

 There are many [tools for conventional commits](https://www.conventionalcommits.org/en/about/)

-What makes this tool difference?
+What makes this tool different?

-- It was written with [CI usage in mind](https://github.com/darklab8/darklab_autogit/blob/master/.github/workflows/validate.yml)
+- It was written with [CI usage in mind](../.github/workflows/validate.yml)
-  - it is easy to insert it into any other CI instrument with such example.
+  - it is easy to insert it into any other CI instrument with such an example.
-  - just ensure you clone repository with history of your tags and commits 😉
+  - just ensure you clone a repository with the history of your tags and commits 😉
-- as a golang compiled binary it is not requiring you to install node.js of a specific version or any other heavy interpreter for its running in CI or at local dev machine.
+- as a Golang compiled binary it does not require you to install node.js of a specific version or any other heavy interpreter for its running in CI or at the local dev machine.
+    - even having `git` installed is not required for this tool to operate.
-- as a golang written tool it has a good capacity to add a lot of extra features 😃
+- as a Golang written tool it has a good capacity to add a lot of extra features 😃
-- it is written to be as automated as possible and operate as CLI tool helping to release products more professionally.
+- it is written to be as automated as possible and operate as a CLI tool helping to release products more professionally.
 - it can operate with all defaults out of the box, and at the same time it can be customized with `autogit.yml` config of settings to specific needs.
 - with operating through git hooks, it will work for you for any Git GUI tool and any IDE.

 ## Recap

 - We learned that communicating our work to other developers (and yourself in a year) is important.
-- Git serves utilmate source of truth for that.
+- Git serves ultimate source of truth for that.
-- In order for Git commits to be a more readable history, we can utilize `git conventional commits` enforced by linters.
+- For Git commits to be a more readable history, we can utilize `git conventional commits` enforced by linters.
-- We can use history of `git conventional commits` to generate automatically changelogs of changes for releases.
+- We can use the history of `git conventional commits` to generate automatically changelogs of changes for releases.